 In this activity, your child can create silly stories in a mad-libs style game.Do This Activity

 Grab some paper and crayons and work with your child to draw maps of places you both know well.
 Start with rooms in your home and then branch out to favorite places such as a local park.
 Use simple shapes to draw and label objects such as furniture or playground equipment.
 Take a walk around the block together, looking for landmarks to include in a neighborhood map.
 As kids get more proficient, encourage them to create maps of imaginary worlds or of places in their favorite books or movies.

 You can help your child sharpen their spatial reasoning skills with this hide and seek game.
 Help guide your child to the location of a hidden object using direction words.Do This Activity

 Make a shopping list as your child sits with you.
 Name each item you need out loud and let her watch as you write it down.
 When she is ready, let her write down some of the items.
 As you say the name of the item out loud, say each sound slowly, for example "M-I-L-K." Ask your child, "What letter do you think starts the word 'milk'?"
 "What letter do you think comes next?"
 It is not important for your child to spell the word exactly right.
 The idea is to help them make a connection between the letter and the sound it makes.
 "Yes, MMM, the letter M makes that sound."

-Your child can develop early language and literacy skills by making an alphabetical shopping list.Do This Activity
+Your child can develop early language and literacy skills by matching beginning letters and their sounds to items found at the supermarket.Do This Activity

 Create a Nature Journal